myrrlyn/home/priv/papers/resume.typ

 === #link("https://afresearchlab.com/technology/space-vehicles/eagle/", [EAGLE]) (2018) --- AFRL

-I wrote ground-station control software in Python2 and supplied continuous updates for over a year until the project was relocated away from Kirtland AFB.
+I wrote ground-station control software in Python 2 and supplied continuous updates for over a year until the project was relocated away from Kirtland AFB.
 This was a classified mission and I was not permitted to be present in the SCIF during vehicle operations.
 As such, deployment required carrying patches back